The Pull-Out Magic: Trundle Beds for Occasional Guests

 Common Misconceptions About Bed Frame Materials

-• Upholstered frames wear out quickly: With proper care, they can last as long as wood or metal frames.
+• Upholstered frames wear out quickly: With proper care, they last as long as wood or metal frames.

 Expert Tips for Maximizing Durability and Style